-Predictive modeling generates tangible value, and we can prove it
+Predictive data generates tangible value, and we can prove it

-Faraday uses holdout testing to validate predictive models before you commit, ensuring they deliver real, measurable results.
+Faraday uses holdout testing to validate custom predictive data before you commit, ensuring it delivers real, measurable results.

-And here’s the thing: you’re right to be skeptical.
-With tight budgets and increasing pressure to show ROI, you can't afford to bet on unproven solutions or spend countless cycles figuring out if a tool is really going to live up to the promise.
+If you're evaluating predictive data vendors, this is the test worth asking for.
+With tight budgets and increasing pressure to show ROI, you can't afford to bet on unproven tools or spend months figuring out if a vendor will live up to the promise.
 You need a way to separate legitimate predictive tools from the noise.

-That's where our holdout evaluation comes in.
-It's not a proprietary methodology we invented – it's an industry-standard approach used by data scientists to validate predictive models.
+That's what our holdout evaluation does.
+It's not a methodology we invented — it's an industry standard used to validate custom predictive data, including propensity-to-buy scores used across lead buying, direct mail, and personalization.

 What is a holdout evaluation?